Board & Management

 Director

-Geoff has been Self-employed for 20 years in various industries including manufacturing & retail.
-With 2 years experience as a business consultant for Strategic Efficiency Group focusing predominantly on NGO’s and Charities to drive cost saving and income producing strategies.
-He has spent 7 years working and living in remote indigenous communities.
+Geoff has been self-employed for 20 years in various industries including manufacturing & retail with 2 years’ experience as a business consultant for Strategic Efficiency Group focusing predominantly on NGO’s and Charities to drive cost saving and income producing strategies.
+Geoff has lived and worked for 8 years in remote indigenous communities.

-Geoff also organised and ran charity golf days, raising funds for various charities.
-A landmark event in Auckland NZ raised over $150,000.
+Geoff has a strong focus on charity and humanitarian causes.
+Geoff has organized and ran charity golf days, raising funds for various charities.
+A landmark event in Auckland NZ has raised over $150,000.

-He has a strong work ethic and is a motivated self-starter, works well both autonomously and within a team environment, Maintains professionalism and integrity in all situations, is an excellent communicator across broad range of demographics, is a confident and concise public speaker and has strong interest and focus on charity and humanitarian causes.
+He has a strong work ethic and is a motivated self-starter, works well both autonomously and within a team environment.
+Geoff maintains professionalism and integrity in all situations, is an excellent communicator across broad range of demographics, is a confident and concise public speaker and has strong interest and focus on charity and humanitarian causes.

 Martina Hazelbane